Contextuality in composite systems: the role of entanglement in the Kochen-Specker theorem: Preliminaries

 A set of rays in a Hilbert space can be represented by a hypergraph in which there is a vertex for each ray and each complete set of rays constitutes a hyperedge.
 Such a hypergraph is an example of a \emph{contextuality scenario} \cite{AFL15}.
 The map $c$ in Theorem \ref{thm:KS} then defines a special type of 2-colouring of this hypergraph, which we will call a \emph{KS-colouring}.\footnote{Here ``0'' and ``1" stand in for two possible ``colours" that could be assigned to vertices according to the rule specified in Theorem \ref{thm:KS}.} A set of rays for which there does not exist a KS-colouring is known as a \emph{KS set}.

-The existence of a KS set then proves the KS theorem (via Theorem \ref{thm:KS}) in any Hilbert space of dimension greater than two.
+A KS-colouring of a set of rays is more than simply a mathematical tool: KS-colourings define the ontic states in a KS-noncontextual ontological model.
+The ontic state determines the outcome of any measurement with certainty, and this choice of one deterministic outcome from each measurement is exactly a KS-colouring.
+The existence of a KS set in any Hilbert space of dimension greater than two then proves the KS theorem (via Theorem \ref{thm:KS})

 The fact that all the rays in a Hilbert space, $\cH$, of dimension three or more form a KS set (i.e., a proof of the KS theorem) follows from Gleason's theorem.
 Kochen and Specker \cite{KS67}, however, gave an explicit construction of a \textit{finite} KS set in a three-dimensional Hilbert space, arguably providing a much simpler proof of the KS theorem than relying on Gleason's theorem.\footnote{Hrushovski and Pitowsky \cite{HP04}, however, showed that Gleason's theorem, when combined with the compactness theorem of first-order logic, implies the \textit{existence} of a finite KS set.
 Hence, Gleason's theorem implies not only the KS theorem but something stronger, i.e., the existence of finite KS sets.}